 …or you might have joined the firm as a summer intern, or as an “off-cycle” intern, simply because it was easier to get an internship at a private equity firm.

 But they’ve already told you upfront that it’s not a permanent position, so you’ll need to move on and win a full-time role somewhere else.

-And since you’ve read everything on this site, you want to start out in investment banking to gain a broader skill set and a better “alumni network.”
+And since you’ve read everything on this site, you know the trade-offs of investment banking vs private equity, and you want to start out in IB to gain a broader skill set, brand name, and “alumni network.”

 Finally, you might be in a “buy-side area” such as private equity funds of funds that is on the decline – and you want out.

-But with your deal experience, it’s tough to move into direct investing PE directly so you’re thinking about the IB path instead.
+But with your deal experience, it’s tough to move into direct investing PE directly so you’re thinking about the investment banking career path instead.

 Step 1: Lock Down Your Story

 So you’ve decided to aim for sell-side roles for any or all of the reasons above.

 Before contacting anyone or speaking with recruiters, you NEED to lock down your story.